 Slant, or the absence of slant, is a deliberate choice in all typography and all writing.
 While a vertical orientation is frequently treated as neutral for printed matter in particular, typography and writing may also exhibit backward slants of varying degrees, as well as rightward slants, which are more common and likewise appear at many angles.
 For carving, engraving, and typography, slant may be governed by practical considerations of legibility and efficiency, or it may be selected primarily for visual, stylistic, or expressive effect.

 Typographic discussion is relatively muted regarding slant as compared to the debates among penmen and those who are adherents to styles.
-Most penmanship styles, and the authors who promoted them defined a preferred slant that they presented as optimal according to their own criteria, and the history and culture before and during their time.
+The authors and teachers who promoted penmanship styles defined preferred slants that they presented as optimal according to their own criteria and historical context—a choice that is understandable, as slant is inseparable from the identity of a style.
 Slant has been discussed extensively in penmanship manuals of all kinds—often at great length, and in some cases with more emphasis on verbal explanation than on illustrative examples.
 In penmanship, slant, as just one element, is a subject of intense debate and it is so heavily emphasized that any “incorrect” angle could render all the writing unworthy, regardless of its legibility and utility.

 This thumbnail sketch, while incomplete, is a short overview so that one can better appreciate and understand items I have personally collected and to see them in a broader context.
 My interests extend beyond handwriting into the study and collection of typographical material as it offers a discussion with written matter.
 Accordingly, selected examples of printed matter are included in the Kaminski Handwriting Collection to examine the geographic and chronological boundaries of slant, where such boundaries can be identified, and to assess its functional and visual purposes within broader systems of written communication.